Alex-DG/react-native-learning-demo/README.md

 ## Quick start

 1. Clone this repository `git clone https://github.com/Alex-DG/react-native-learning-demo.git`
-2. Open your terminal, type `yarn` in the project root folder on local to install all the dependencies
+2. Open your terminal, type `yarn` in the project root folder to install all the dependencies
 3. Type `yarn start` to start the bundler
 4. In a separate terminal window type `yarn ios` or `yarn android` to start this app.